 Then distribute and promote your stories across the right media channels – paid, earned, shared, and owned.
 Do this consistently and authentically over the long term and navigate a cycle of publish–measure–review–adjust.
 Above all, keep listening to your customers, and adjust your content strategy accordingly.

 At the heart of content marketing is how a business can genuinely help their client, rather than purely push their message, product or service.
-A huge benefit from this approach for the content marketer is that you will naturally attract qualified, engaged customers who have self-selected.
+A huge benefit for the content marketer is that you will naturally attract qualified, engaged customers who have self-selected.

 Here are two great overseas examples that illustrate how organisations can inspire and educate: Wealthsimple in North America and The Knowledge Centre for Housing Economics in Denmark.